CODA 3 data format

 |Target version:||1.7||Spent time:||62.00 hours|

 Attached is a short version summary of the CODA 3 data format.
 It is very different from CODA 2.6.2.
 So we'll need an alternative version of some parts of the decoder for that.
 I have some example code from the DAQ group.

 So, my task is to implement that privately so that my test-stand data can be analyzed, then use data to test the solution to the parent issue (static variable in Pipelining...) and submit that solution (only) for now.
 The CODA 3 format can wait a bit.

-#3 Updated by Robert Michaels almost 3 years ago
+#3 Updated by Robert Michaels over 3 years ago

 In the EVIO library there is a function called evIoctl, which returns the version of EVIO that was used to write the data file.
 All CODA 3.* files are written with EVIO version 4, and all CODA 2.* used lower EVIO versions.
 The differences in the files is only in the "infrastructure" for discovering what the event type, event number, the pointers to the crates, and a few general things like that.
 Once you unpack the crates and start to crawl through their data words, the decoding is the same for all versions of CODA.
 So, the task is to detect the EVIO version, use that to define the CODA version, then tell CodaDecoder to either use the old "infrastructure" decoding or the new one.
 I've obtained a working example of the new one from the DAQ group.
 I think I can finish this job in a week or two, including testing.